INFORMATION FOR FACULTY REQUESTING WRITING TUTORS

 Generally a tutor should work with no more than 20 students.
 Please feel free to request several tutors.

 TUTOR TRAINING AND COMPENSATION

 Writing tutors are trained in the Ford Teaching Seminar (ENGL491 or 492), a semester-long course offering advice about teaching and academic writing.
-The tutor's compensation includes one course credit in English and a stipend of $400.
+The tutor's compensation includes 1/2 credit in the Writing Certificate and a stipend of $500.